-1) ----- Creating SSL Let's Encrypt certificates -----

-Install certbot, needed to build the certificates:
+----- Creating SSL Let's Encrypt certificates ----Install certbot, needed to build the certificates:

-sudo dnf install certbot
+sudo apt install certbot

 It is important that your pc-server does not have port 80 in use with some web server or some other.
 If so, stop it and continue with this step.
 When the certificates are completed, you can throw it again.
-This port must be open in the router and the firewall.